-In the example screen above, the User Account "Trinity" has been previously set using the User Accounts window in the Security Management folder.
+In the example screen to the right, the User Account "admin" has been previously set using the User Accounts window in the Security Management folder.
 A User Account MUST be set in order to set the parameters for the SSH user.
 To configure the parameters for a SSH user, click on the hyperlinked User Name in the Current Accounts window, which will reveal the following window to configure.